 Arthurdale in Preston County, West Virginia — The American South (Appalachia)

 Location.
-39° 29.674′ N, 79° 48.92′ W. Marker is in Arthurdale, West Virginia, in Preston County.
-Marker is at the intersection of West Virginia Route 92 and D Road 16, on the right when traveling south on State Route 92.
+39° 29.756′ N, 79° 48.858′ W. Marker is in Arthurdale, West Virginia, in Preston County.
+Marker is on U.S. 92 just south of X Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Arthurdale WV 26520, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-A different marker also named “Arthurdale” (about 600 feet away, measured in a direct line); Cow Run Sand (approx. 2.9 miles away); Kingwood (approx. 7 miles Preston County Courthouse (approx. 7 miles away); Price's Tavern (approx. 7 miles away); “The Pines” (approx. 7.1 miles away); Albright / Albright Family (approx. 9.1 miles away); Dunkard Bottom (approx. 9.2 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+A different marker also named Arthurdale Cow Run Sand (approx. 2.8 miles away); William G. Brown (approx. 6.4 miles away); Kingwood (approx. 7 miles away); Preston County Courthouse (approx. 7 miles away); Price's Tavern (approx. 7 miles away); “The Pines” (approx. 7 miles away); Albright / Albright Family (approx. 9.1 miles away).